GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 Make sure the `attributetype` LDAP ID number is unique.
 Save and test the custom configuration.

-Now let's move forward to create this two attribute from Gluu oxTrust.
-Here is how they will look like:
+Now let's create these two attributes in the Gluu web UI ("oxTrust").
+Here is how they will look:

  - RoleEntitlement: